 What Should I Know About Giving Birth?

 Hospital care can be quite expensive.
 As a result, many families are pursuing the option of home birth for a more economical, personalized experience.
-Often times, this involves using a trained midwife who helps during labor, delivery and after birth.
+Often times, this involves using a trained midwife who helps during labor, delivery, and after birth.
 It’s important when choosing a midwife that it’s someone who has both experience and certification.
 You should also be having regular check-ins with them to ensure you’re on the same page.
 While home birth statistics point to an increased risk, things are beginning to change.
 Recent studies show that babies born at home can be as healthy as hospital babies if a certified midwife is present.
 But, it’s important to have a back-up plan in the event that labor is complicated.

 When it comes to giving birth, most women choose hospital care for the sake of having medical knowledge at hand.
-It will require that women and their families are packed, primed and ready to go at any moment!
+It will require that women and their families are packed, primed, and ready to go at any moment!
 However, being in a hospital will ensure that if there are any significant difficulties they can be handled immediately.
-Birth center childbirth and home birth will usually include a midwife, but being in a hospital provides different options.
-The OB-GYN, family physician, nurse-midwife or even doulas (birth coaches) can partake.
+Birth center childbirth and a planned home birth will usually include a midwife, but being in a hospital provides different options.
+The OB-GYN, family physician, nurse-midwife, or even doulas (birth coaches) can partake.
 Hospital birth means a hospital birth verification will be provided and any emergencies can be dealt with without transfer.

 Home Birth vs Hospital Birth – Which Is Better?

 If your pregnancy is low-risk, home birth vs hospital birth may be a question worth asking yourself.
 There are a number of reasons a planned home birth can be a worthwhile choice:

 - Sharing the Experience– A birth at home enables you to have the ones you love around you, which can provide a feeling of relaxation and calm.